June 3, 2026

 Working capital = Current assets – Current liabilities

-This formula shows how much liquidity a business has to fund operations and meet short-term obligations.
+This formula shows how much liquidity you have to fund operations and meet short-term obligations.
+Working capital financing provides that liquidity when you face temporary cash flow gaps or seasonal dips in revenue.

 How working capital financing differs from other business loans

 Working capital financing is designed for short-term use, with repayment periods typically measured in months rather than years.
-These loans help businesses handle operational expenses like payroll, rent, or supplies while waiting for incoming revenue.
+These loans help you handle operational expenses like payroll, rent, or supplies while waiting on incoming revenue.

 Here's how they differ at a glance: